Samuelpariente/Online-news-popularity/README.md

 - 2 non predictive variables
 - 1 target variable (shares)

-Its is worth mentionning that the dataset doesn't have any NA's.
+It is worth mentionning that the dataset doesn't have any NA's.
 However, multiple step of cleaning were still mandatory before starting any predictive process on it.

 ### 📚 The documents to your disposal
 Our work led to the creation of multiple documents, all accessible from this GitHub :
 - [A notebook](https://github.com/Samuelpariente/Online-news-popularity/tree/main/Notebook%20version) : You can find in it the totality of our work on the dataset.
-All of our scientific procedures are detailed there.
+Al of our scientific procedures are detailed there.
 - [Improved Dataframes](https://github.com/Samuelpariente/Online-news-popularity/tree/main/Dataframes) : Given that we scrapped additional data from Mashable and internet in general, our base dataset has more columns than the initial one.
-We can mention <ins>Author's name</ins>, <ins>Title of the article</ins> or the <ins>website trafic</ins>.
+We can mention <ins>Author's name</ins>, <ins>Title of the article</ins> or the <ins>website trafic</ins> as new variables of this improved dataset.
 - [Powerpoint presentation](https://) : This powerpoint stands as a report to our teachers.
 We presented it as the final step of the project.
 - [Interactive Webapp](https://samuelpariente-online-news-popularity-webappwebapp-s3npdr.streamlit.app/) : Deployed with Streamlit, this webapp is an handy way to introduce people to our work.
 In contains the same information as our notebook expect the code.
 In addition, the webapp has a __predict your success__ section that allows you to predict in real time the future of your article's popularity.
 To do so, it is linked to a API powered on AWS served and containing out most effective machine learning model.